huggingface/chat-ui/README.md

 By default the prompt is constructed using `userMessageToken`, `assistantMessageToken`, `userMessageEndToken`, `assistantMessageEndToken`, `preprompt` parameters and a series of default templates.

-However, these templates can be modified by setting the `chatPromptTemplate`, `webSearchSummaryPromptTemplate`, and `webSearchQueryPromptTemplate` parameters.
+However, these templates can be modified by setting the `chatPromptTemplate` and `webSearchQueryPromptTemplate` parameters.
 Note that if WebSearch is not enabled, only `chatPromptTemplate` needs to be set.
 The template language is https://handlebarsjs.com.
 The templates have access to the model's prompt parameters (`preprompt`, etc.).
 However, if the templates are specified it is recommended to inline the prompt parameters, as using the references (`{{preprompt}}`) is deprecated.

 For example: